ivoyager/ivoyager/data/solar_system/README.txt

 *	Row name must be globally unique among all data tables listed and imported from Global.table_import.
 Tables listed in Global.wiki_titles_import can have duplicate row names (duplicates will overwrite existing values).
-*	After header row there must be a "Type" row.
+*	After header row there must be a "Type" row with values for all fields.
 See details below.
-*	Two more rows are optional: "Default" and "Units".
-See details below.
+*	Three more rows are optional: "Default", "Units" and "Prefix".
+See below.

 Cell rules: